Velmor99/car_dealer_app/README.md

 # Car Dealer Application

-Welcome to the **Car Dealer Application**!
-This application allows users to search for car models by selecting a vehicle make and a production year.
-The application is built with **Next.js** and styled using **Tailwind CSS**, ensuring a modern, responsive, and interactive user experience.
+🚗 Car Dealer App is a Next.js application that allows users to filter car models by make and year, displaying the results dynamically.
+Visit the live site [here](https://car-dealer-1sick2iin-velmor99s-projects.vercel.app).

+Here is a link to production versel site

 ## Features